Stouthart/DX340/README.md

 Your device will reboot immediately.
 Enjoy the improvements!

 > [!TIP]
->
-> - Check the [release notes] for changes and additional options
-> - Follow the discussion about the iBasso DX340 on [Head-Fi]
+> Follow the discussion about the iBasso DX340 digital audio player on [Head-Fi]

 **Undo is just as easy:**